NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/execute.md

 ### Explore bus voltages

 The function `get_voltage_magnitude_series(results, BusNumber)` can be used to obtain the voltage magnitude time series of the specified bus.
-Similarly, `get_voltage_angle_series(results, BusNumber)` can be used to obtain the votalge angle time series of the specified bus.
+Similarly, `get_voltage_angle_series(results, BusNumber)` can be used to obtain the voltage angle time series of the specified bus.

+### Explore output currents

+The functions `get_real_current_series(results, "DeviceName")` and `get_imaginary_current_series(results, "DeviceName")` can be used to obtain the output current time series of the specified device.

+### Explore output power

+The functions `get_activepower_series(results, "DeviceName")` and `get_reactivepower_series(results, "DeviceName")` can be used to obtain the output power time series of the specified device.

 ### Explore dynamic states

-The function `get_state_series(results, ("DeviceName", :StateSymbol)` can be used to obtain the specified state time series of the specified bus.
+The function `get_state_series(results, ("DeviceName", :StateSymbol)` can be used to obtain the specified state time series of the specified device.

 ### Explore Reference Setpoints

-The function `get_setpoints(sim)` can be used to obtain the reference setpoints of each dynamic device.
+The function `get_setpoints(sim)` can be used to obtain the reference setpoints of each dynamic device. **Note:** If a setpoint was changed via a perturbation, this function will return the modified setpoint.

 ## Keyword Arguments